Nicol joins us for the first episode. Let’s look in as Sue attempts to bring her daughter up to speed with the Black Guardian trilogy…

 Sue: He’s a bit creepy.

-Sue: That sailor with the mangy beard reminds me of a Jehovah’s Witness who used to visit us.
+Sue: The sailor with the mangy beard reminds me of a Jehovah’s Witness who used to come round and visit us.
 Do you remember?

 Me: How could I forget?
-They were banned from coming to our place after a while because we were a bad influence on them.
-I hope he’s OK and he wasn’t too upset when the world didn’t end.
+They were banned from coming to ours after a while because we were supposedly a bad influence on them.
+I hope he’s okay and wasn’t too upset when the world didn’t end.

 Nicol is far more interested in Turlough’s eyebrows.